 Debtors are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less provision for impairment, which is established when there is objective evidence that the Group will not be able to collect all amounts due according to the original terms of receivable.
 Significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or financial reorganisation, and default or delinquency in payments are considered indicators that the receivable is impaired.
 The amount of the provision is the difference between the carrying amount of the debtor and the present value of estimated future cash flows, discounted at the effective interest rate.
-The carrying amount of debtors is reduced through the use of an allowance account and the amount of the provision is uncollectible, it is written off against the allowance account for debtors.
+The carrying amount of debtors is reduced through the use of an allowance account and the amount of the provision is recognised in the income statement within administrative expenses.
+When a debtor is uncollectible, it is written off against the allowance account for debtors.
 Subsequent recoveries of amounts previously written off are credited against administrative expenses in the income statement.